Bite-Sized Trust — Learning Pathways

 Goal: Understand the techniques used to make key management more resilient, including how to handle rotation, pre-rotation, and shared control.

-What you will gain: an understanding of how pre-rotation protects against identity hijacking by committing to the next key before the current one is compromised, and how multisignature and threshold schemes eliminate single points of failure through shared key control.
+What you will gain: an understanding of how pre-rotation protects against identity hijacking by committing to the next key before the current one is compromised, how multisignature and threshold schemes eliminate single points of failure through shared key control, and why additional mechanisms—like verifiable history—are needed to maintain trust over time.

 Storing and Protecting Private Keys